Hodgkin Lymphoma in Children

-Hodgkin lymphoma is a type of cancer in the lymphatic system.
+Hodgkin lymphoma is also called Hodgkin disease.
+It's a type of cancer that starts in the lymphatic system.
 The lymphatic system is part of the immune system.
 It helps to fight diseases and infections.
-The lymphatic system also helps with balancing fluids in different parts of the body.
-The lymphatic system includes:
+The lymphatic system also helps balance fluids in different parts of the body.

 Hodgkin lymphoma causes abnormal growth of the cells in the lymphatic system.
 Over time, the body is less able to fight infection and the lymph nodes swell.
 Hodgkin lymphoma cells can also spread (metastasize) to other organs and tissues.
-It’s a rare disease in children.
-It affects boys more often than girls.
+It’s a rare disease in children under age 5.

 What causes Hodgkin lymphoma in a child?

 The exact cause of Hodgkin lymphoma is not known.
-Genes and some viral infections may increase a child’s risk of having Hodgkin lymphoma.
+Having a weak immune system and some viral infections may increase a child’s risk of having Hodgkin lymphoma.
 Conditions that are linked to Hodgkin lymphoma are listed below.
 But because Hodgkin lymphoma is so rare, the risk is still very low.

-- Having a brother or sister with Hodgkin lymphoma
+- Having a family history of Hodgkin lymphoma

 What are the symptoms of Hodgkin lymphoma in a child?